Introduction

 Maintenance: The First Line of Defense Against Rust and Corrosion

-• Regular Cleaning: Keeping your sump pump free from dirt and debris helps it work better and prevents rust.
+- Regular Cleaning: Ensuring your sump pump remains free from dirt and debris enhances its efficiency and mitigates rust risks.

 Power Outages: A Test of Resilience for Sump Pumps